Sunday, February 23rd

 The door cracked.

-I put one leg through, then the other, until I was sitting on its edge.
+I put one leg through, then pulled other, so that I was sitting on the edge.

 Alright, I took a deep breath.
 Here we go.
 I began to rock back and forth in preparation to drop.